Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 So moving on.

-So the next one is called Asylum Matters, which is a type of advocacy project amplifying refugee slash asylum voices.
+So the next one is called Asylum Matters, which is a type of advocacy project amplifying refugeeslash asylum voices.

-that same consultation as well between the years 2020 to 2024.
+That's the same consultation as well between the years 2020 to 2024.

-The director and CEO is Louise Calvey and the, It's an advocacy focused group that lobbies for policy changes and coordinates regional campaigns on refugee rights as well.
+It's an advocacy focused group that lobbies for policy changes and coordinates regional campaigns on refugee rights as well.

-Okay, and I've got, there's plenty more.
+Okay, and I've got there's plenty more.

 Like I said, there's 14 that have been, of course, part of this.

-The next one is the, sorry, sorry, just back one.
+The next one is the.

 So the next one is the Scottish Refugee Council, which is a Scottish-based charity.

-Once again, the same years, 2020 to 2024 and same consultation.
+Once again, the same years, 2020 to 2024, and same consultation.

 The CEO being Sabir Zazai, who was an Afghan-born refugee.

-And they work on housing, legal aid and integration for asylum seekers in Scotland as well.
+And they work on housing, legal aid, and integration for asylum seekers in Scotland as well.

-Coming to our country and that's how you thank us.
+And that's how you thank us.

-Looks like Martha Scorsese.
+Looks like Martin Scorsese.

-And the next one after that.
+And The next one after that.

 Sorry.